openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 2. the [Properties](#properties) mentioned in Services

 Different channel groups are clustering all informations.
-Check for each group if it's supported for this Vehicle.
+Check for each group if it's supported by your vehicle.

 Please note **this isn't a real-time binding**.
 If a door is opened the state isn't transmitted and changed immediately.
-This isn't a flaw in the binding itself because the state in BMW's own MyBMW App is also updated with some delay.
+It's not a flaw in the binding itself because the state in BMW's own MyBMW App is also updated with some delay.

 ## Supported Things

 ### Bridge

-The bridge establishes the connection between BMW's ConnectedDrive Portal and openHAB.
+The bridge establishes the connection between BMW API and openHAB.

 | Name                       | Bridge Type ID | Description                              |
 |----------------------------|----------------|------------------------------------------|